munifmubtashim/cybersecurity-notes-cheatsheets/OWASP.md

 Topics include Broken Access Control, Cryptographic Failures, Injection, Insecure Design, Security Misconfiguration, Outdated Components, Authentication Failures, Integrity Failures, Logging & Monitoring Failures, and SSRF.

+The room to learn more and practice [here](https://tryhackme.com/room/owasptop102021).

 # Broken Access Control

 Websites have pages that are protected from regular visitors.
 For example, only the site's admin user should be able to access a page to manage other users.
 If a website visitor can access protected pages they are not meant to see, then the access controls are broken.